gimpyestrada/gofile/DRAG_DROP_UPLOADER_README.md

 4. Shows:
    - Drop zone with folder icon
    - Status indicator
-   - Both host links stacked vertically
+   - All enabled host links stacked vertically
-   - Copy/Open/Retry buttons for each host
+   - Copy/Open buttons for each enabled host
    - Normal checkbox (to return to full mode)
 5. Perfect for keeping on your desktop while working
+6. Only enabled hosts appear in mini mode

 **Toggle back**: Uncheck the "Normal" checkbox in mini mode